 (b) consider the additional charge as a full or partial reimbursement of those costs and not a charge for the purpose of making a profit.

-68. Maximum interest component in instalments — s.
-6.45(4)(e)
+68. Maximum interest component prescribed (Act s.
+6.45)

 The maximum rate of interest to be imposed under section 6.45(3) is prescribed as 5.5%.